ScytedTV-Studios/BanX/README.md

 ## Domain List

-You can find the list of domains currently blocked by **Ban X** in [DOMAINS.txt](https://github.com/ScytedTV-Studios/BanX/blob/master/DOMAINS.txt).
+You can find the list of domains currently blocked globally by **Ban X** in [DOMAINS.txt](https://github.com/ScytedTV-Studios/BanX/blob/master/DOMAINS.txt).

 ## Contributions